tari-project/tari/RFC/src/RFC-0130_Mining.md

 - It MUST have the ability to transmit and distribute PoW tasks for the newly created Monero block, that contains the Tari block information, to connected Mining Workers.
 - It MUST verify PoW solutions received from Mining Workers and it MUST reject and discard invalid solutions or solutions that do not meet the minimum required difficulty.
 - The Mining Server MAY keep track of mining share contributions of the connected Mining Workers.
-- It MUST submit completed Tari blocks to the Tari Base Node and MAY submit completed Monero blocks to the Monero Network.
+- It MUST submit completed Tari blocks to the Tari Base Node and COULD submit completed Monero blocks to the Monero Network.

 #### Functionality required by the Tari Mining Worker

 - It MUST maintain a local or remote connection to a Mining Server.

 - It MUST have the ability to receive PoW tasks from the connected Mining Server.

-- It MUST have the ability to perform the latest released version of the Monero CryptoNight PoW algorithm on the received PoW task.
+- It MUST have the ability to perform the latest released version of the Monero CryptoNight PoW algorithm on the received PoW tasks.

 - It MUST attempt to solve the PoW algorithm at the Tari and/or Monero difficulties.

 - It MUST submit completed shares to the connected Mining Server.

 [blockchain]: Glossary.md#blockchain
 [Base Layer]: Glossary.md#base-layer